pandastrike/orca/README.md

 ### fleetctl
 If you examine the deployment instructions, you will see `fleetctl` (pronounced "fleet control") is called repeatedly.  `fleetctl` is a command-line tool that is part of the larger software package, fleet.  fleetctl accepts "services" defined as unit-files.
 These lay out exactly what the CoreOS machine needs to call to spin-up your app, similar to a shell script.
 These almost always start a Docker container.

 fleetctl is a powerful tool.
 It provides built in SSH capability via the `--tunnel <address>` flag, and can reference a job anywhere in the cluster via its `*.service` file.
+That means we don't need to care about where a job ends up on the cluster.
+Fleet puts it *somewhere* and takes care of the details for us.

 ---
 ### Service Files